Raxephion/LumaFlow-Lumina-WebUI/README.md

 ## Disclaimer

 This is a user-friendly wrapper for a powerful model.
 Use it responsibly.
 Image quality and performance can vary.
 Have fun experimenting!

+## Thanks
+Mad respect to:
+🧠 QIN QI (ChinChyi) and stzhao (zhaoshitian) from Alpha-VLLM — your work is seriously inspiring and foundational to projects like this.
+You bring the sorcery, I bring the hype :)